On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Introduction

 \section{Introduction}

 The graph alignment problem, also referred to as the graph matching or noisy graph isomorphism problem, is the problem of finding the correspondence between the vertices of two correlated graphs.
 This problem has been given increasing attention for its applications in social network de-anonymization. {For instance, datasets of social networks are typically anonymized for privacy protection.
-However, an attacker may be able to de-anonymize the dataset by aligning its user-user connection graph with that of publicly available data.} {\emph{Attributed graph alignment} is a variant of graph alignment in which side information, referred to as attributes of vertices, is also publicly available in addition to the user-user connection information.} {This variant is motivated by the largely available information on social network users in practice such as education background, hobbies, and birthplaces.}
+However, an attacker may be able to de-anonymize the dataset by aligning its user-user connection graph with that of publicly available data.} {\emph{Attributed graph alignment} is a variant of graph alignment in which side information, referred to as attributes of vertices, is also publicly available in addition to the user-user connection information.} This variant is motivated by the fact that there might exist publicly available attribute information in social networks.
+For example, the anonymized network Netflix has users' movie-watching history and ratings publicly available.
+Moreover, the examination of the proposed model provides both achievability and converse results for various well-known variations of the \er{} graph alignment problems.
+These variations include the traditional graph alignment problem without attributes, the seeded graph alignment problem, and the bipartite alignment problem.
+Consequently, the study of attributed graph alignment introduces a novel perspective for investigating these problems within an integrated framework.